962086838/code-for-Asymmetric-Valley/README.md

 The experimental results can be directly reproduced by the following code.
 Take ResNet164 on CIFAR10 as an example.
-First you need to train a standard model by SGD and a correspending swa model.
+First you need to train a standard model by SGD and a corresponding swa model.
 ```
 python3 train2.py --dir=[save dir name] --dataset=CIFAR10 --data_path=[data path] --model=PreResNet164 --epochs=225 --lr_init=0.1 --wd=3e-4 --swa --swa_start=126 --swa_lr=0.05 --eval_freq=1 --save_freq=2 --cuda_visible_devices=0
 ```

 Now you have several checkpoints.
-To find an asymmetric valley, you need to continuely run sgd after the obtained swa model.
-This helps you find another solution locates in an asymmetric valley.
+To find an asymmetric valley, you need to continually run sgd after the obtained swa model.
+This helps you find another solution located in an asymmetric valley.
 ```
 python3 sgd_after_swa.py --dir=savdirname --dataset=CIFAR10 --data_path=[data path] --model=PreResNet164  --wd=3e-4  --cuda_visible_devices=0 --resume=./train164/checkpoint-225.pt --lr_set=0.001
 ```